jackweinbender/bdb-site/README.md

-# An online facsimile edition of the Brown–Driver–Briggs Hebrew Lexicon
+# An online facsimile edition of the BDB Lexicon

-Since no complete open source edition of the Brown–Driver–Briggs Hebrew Lexicon (BDB) exists, this site serves as a first step toward that goal.
+Since no complete open source edition of the Brown–Driver–Briggs Hebrew and Aramaic Lexicon (BDB) exists, this site serves as a first step toward that goal.

 ![title](https://user-images.githubusercontent.com/1544859/59160481-fb2b6580-8a9b-11e9-98b9-6d9579307624.png)